rohith0510/M1_Projectgoal_Snake_and_Ladder_Game/1_Requirements/README.md

 Features

-     Strength

      Player position is represented on board and update for every move.

       Ladders and Snake trapes are arranged among the board.